trailofbits/cb-multios/README.md

-#current State
+#Current State
-The cgc testing tools were made to work on both linux and mac and the result of running these tests has been organized in the spreadsheet below.
+The cgc testing tools were made to work on both Linux and OS X and the result of running these tests has been organized in the spreadsheet below.

 https://docs.google.com/spreadsheets/d/1B88nQFs1G7MZemB2leOROhJKSNIz_Rge6sbd1KZESuE/edit?pli=1#gid=1553177307

-#Notes
-Some issues were found in which system specific constants (ie size of pointers) was hardcoded into certain binaries.
-I fixed errors of this nature where I could find them, but there may be more still present, specfically in binaries which implement their own malloc, although I am not sure.